Mark-MDO47/SnowGlobe-TFT-Gizmo/code/README.md

 I was hoping to use the FLASH in the form of a filesystem that CircuitPython provides to be able to sequence through the images.
 I made some attempts using the methods described here, but was not able to make that work:
 - https://learn.adafruit.com/adafruit-circuit-playground-bluefruit/circuitpython-storage

-Since I had not figured out writing to the FLASH filesystem and Christmas was still approaching, i decided to use a psuedo-random number generator to choose the background image.
+Since I had not figured out writing to the FLASH filesystem and Christmas was still approaching, I decided to use a psuedo-random number generator to choose the background image.
 I didn't use the standard randrange() method - that is fine for controlling the snowflakes but I didn't want to have a predictable sequence of background images.
 Eventually I used the least significant portion of the count of nanoseconds since power-on as my "random" number.

 If you are interested in reading about some of the things I tried or my thoughts on random numbers, see here:
 - https://github.com/Mark-MDO47/CircuitPlaygroundBLE_expts